Steven Croft, much like Jimmy Anderson, is akin to a fine wine. He just gets better and better with age.

-Croft will always go down in Lancashire folklore as the man who hit the winning runs to secure Championship title glory for the first time in 77 years when he did it on the fourth day against Somerset at Taunton in 2011.
+The now 38-year-old will always go down in Lancashire folklore as the man who hit the winning runs to secure County Championship title glory for the first time in 77 years when he did it on the fourth day against Somerset at Taunton in 2011.

-Croft, who learnt the game whilst growing up in Sri Lanka as his father spent time there working, arrived in Lancashire’s Academy in 2003, was awarded a scholarship in 2004 and made his First-Class debut for the county at Oxford University in 2005.
-He was the first of the club’s Academy products to be given a professional contract.
+Croft, who learnt the game whilst growing up in Sri Lanka as his father spent time there working, arrived in Lancashire’s Academy in 2003 and was awarded a Scholarship in 2004.
+He was then the first of the club’s Academy products to be given a professional contract.

 Mind you, he has always had a liking for the spectacular.
 Just ask Michael Vaughan, who was the victim of a stunning one-handed catch at deep mid-wicket during a Twenty20 Roses match at Old Trafford in 2009.

-And he came close to appearing for England, named in a provisional 30-man squad for the ICC World Twenty20 at the end of the summer, although he did not make the final cut of 15.
+He came close to appearing for England, named in a provisional 30-man squad for the World T20 at the end of the summer, although he did not make the final cut of 15.

-He scored 478 runs from 16 matches with five fifties, including a best of 94 not out.
-That particular campaign proved to be the all-rounder’s most productive, contributing with runs, wickets and catches to boot.
+The 2015 campaign saw him harness spectacular form in the Blast triumph as well.
+He scored 478 runs from 16 matches with five fifties, including a best of 94 not out, and added valuable wickets and catches as well.

-One season later he broke a finger in the opening Championship match of the season, meaning he missed One-Day matches for the first time since being left out of the 2006 C&G Trophy final team which lost to Sussex at Lord’s.
+He broke a finger in the opening Championship match of 2017, meaning he missed List A matches for the first time since being left out of the 2006 C&G Trophy final team which lost to Sussex at Lord’s.

-In 2017, he led the side to second place in the Championship, although he will count the summer as a pretty frustrating one disrupted by injury and loss of form.
+He returned to lead the side to second place in the Championship, although he will count the summer as a pretty frustrating one given injury.